They are after the smell

 Without the weight in the bag, it won’t lower when you want it to.

-In the morning you’ll reverse the procedure to get at the goodies you’ll want for breakfast and for your hike or climb.
-If you are going to leave some things at camp while you venture out for the day, put any smelly stuff you will leave behind in the bag and string it back up.
-Even if you are not there, you still don’t want to attract a bear to your site.
+In the morning you will reverse the procedure to get at the goodies for breakfast and for your hike or climb.
+If you are going to leave some things at camp while you venture out for the day, put the smelly stuff you will leave behind in the bag and string it back up.
+Even if you are not there, you still do not want to attract a bear to your site.

 We would often compete as to who could loop a branch on the first throw.
 I was rarely the winner.